American Center for Law & Justice: Europe

-In 1997 Jay Sekulow and Thomas Patrick Monaghan, Chief Counsel and Senior Counsel of the ACLJ, respectively, set up the European Center for Law and Justice (ECLJ) in Strasbourg as part of the ACLJ's international strategy.
-Sekulow serves as Chief Counsel for the ECLJ.
+In 1997 Jay Sekulow and Thomas Patrick Monaghan, chief counsel and senior counsel of the ACLJ, respectively, set up the European Center for Law and Justice (ECLJ) in Strasbourg as part of the ACLJ's international strategy.
+Sekulow is chief counsel for the ECLJ.
 The following year the ACLJ set up the Slavic Center for Law and Justice (SCLJ) in Moscow.
 Both organizations on the European mainland have a full-time staff of religious rights attorneys.
-The ECLJ is active in the United Nations Organization and in the Council of Europe, and represents the interests of some Christians in the Court of Human Rights in Strasbourg.
+The ECLJ is active in the United Nations organization and in the Council of Europe, and represents the interests of some Christians in the Court of Human Rights in Strasbourg.